contentful/integration-frontend-toolkit/README.md

 # integration-frontend-toolkit

 > **Warning**
 > This library is under active development and is subject to significant changes.
-At any time components may be updated, depricated, or entirely removed based on our internal development of the [Apps](https://github.com/contentful/apps) repo.
+At any time code may be updated, depricated, or entirely removed based on our internal development of the [Apps](https://github.com/contentful/apps) repo.

-This repository is a home to a documented component library, primarily used to support integration (app) development.
+This repository is a home to frontend tooling, primarily used to support integration (app) development.

-The library itself offers the Integrations team a place to develop components outside of the app itself, to support reusability as well as customizability.
-If deemed necessary and valid, these components can be escalated to a process of inclusion within the F36 or the experience-packages repository.
+The library itself offers the Integrations team a place to develop components outside of the app itself, as well as to house highly repeated code, to support reusability as well as customizability.

 ## Local development